 The beloved Harry Potter author, J.K.
 Rowling, was not only born in Gloucestershire, but she did much of her growing up here too.
 So where better to film the infamous Hogwarts Castle corridors than in Gloucester’s Cathedral?

 Recognised as one of the most beautiful cathedrals in England*, this architectural masterpiece embodies many period styles including Norman and Gothic.
 Enjoy roaming the cloisters as Harry, Ron and Hermione did throughout the stunning film franchise, and experience the magic of Gloucester Cathedral.

-An incredibly popular film from the mid-nineties, featuring Hollywood A-List Colin Firth, Pride and Prejudice has scenes shot in Cheltenham’s Town Hall.
-The Town Hall is Gloucestershire’s largest entertainment venue; built in 1902 as a concert hall, it still remains the hub of the area.
+An incredibly popular television series from the mid-90s, featuring Hollywood A-List, Colin Firth, Pride & Prejudice has scenes shot in Cheltenham’s Town Hall.
+The Town Hall is Gloucestershire’s largest entertainment venue.
 The Grand Main Hall is classic in appearance, featuring Corinthian Style Columns and covered ceiling.
 It contains a main hall (for large events), dining and drawing rooms, a bar and offices.

 The famous snow-filled winter scenes of the first Bridget Jones film were shot in the quaint village of Snowshill.
 The film featured several scenes showcasing this incredibly picturesque village, including the village green and the house that Bridget stayed in.

 We can already smell Pam’s annual “Turkey Curry Buffet“!

 Behind The Scenes: The snow-fill scene was actually filmed in the middle of July.
 This meant that the producers covered the entire village in fake snow!